mladenbolic/akka-crawler/README.md

 # Akka Crawler

-Application for crawling web sites and printing the list of all visited urls.

 >NOTE: Please use different url than the one specified in code.
 This one is just for illustration purposes.